 - Protect your eyes from glare.
 Some of the premium scratch guards, help reduce glare.

 - The oleophobic coating may help reduce the fingerprint marks on the screen to some extent.

 Major Disadvantages of Using a Screen Guard.

 - It reduces the touch responsiveness and delightful feel of the naked glass screen.

 - If the quality of the screen guard is not good can reduce color accuracy and viewability.

-- Screen Guards with small or large size than the display looks odd and may come out easily.
+- Screen Guards with small or large size than the display looks odd and may come out quickly.

-The advantages of using a mobile screen protector outweigh the disadvantages by a huge margin, it is always good to use protection(in all cases) then be sorry 🙂
+In my humble opinion – The advantages of using a mobile screen protector outweigh the disadvantages by a considerable margin.
+It is always good to use protection(in all cases – pun intended) than be sorry 🙂